Andrew-Ayman123/Python-Snowflake-Taxi-Trips-Exploration/README.md

-  <h3>  Unleash the Power of Your Online Store: Build a Database Engine with Smart Search for Effortless Sales and Scalability!</h3>
+  <h3>  From Kaggle to Snowflake in a flash, this script streams taxi trips for anaylsis, visualizations and machine learning!</h3>

   <img src="./Graphs/taxi_trips.png" alt="logo">